uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 In the next video we will use Unity networking to access the data in the NASA JSON file, live from the NASA dataset.
 Unity will access the link and download the data into your project.

-https://learn.unity.com/tutorial/coroutines#
+Coroutines provide an excellent way of easily managing things that need to happen after a delay or over the course of time. https://learn.unity.com/tutorial/coroutines#